 The root also is used for coughs and it has been used for relieving dyspnea, a shortness of breath.

 The extract is classified into essential oil and water-soluble parts, such as lipid compounds.
 The main organic compound constituent is ferulic acid, a natural anti-oxidant that originally plays a key role in protection of plants.
-Other constituents include essential oils, vitamin B-12, and folinic acid, the active form of folic acid.
+Other constituents include essential oils, vitamin B-12, and folic acid.

 There have been recent studies showing the potential benefits of the herb in cancer patients who have received chemotherapy and radiation treatment.